Mr. & Mrs. John Sacrimoni Request...: Synopsis

 Johnny's happiness at the wedding is cut short when the Marshals tell him his time is up.
 He cries in front of the guests as Marshals haul him away; his wife Ginny faints.
 Led by Phil, the Lupertazzis and Tony's crew speak of their loss of respect for Johnny.
 Only Tony stands up for him.

 At home later that night, Vito tells his wife he is heading out to make collections, but instead goes to a gay club.
 Dancing in leather fetish garb, he is spotted by two New York associates making collections.
 Although Vito tries to pass it off as a joke, they call him a "fag" and leave.
 Vito collects a gun and some cash from home and checks into a motel.
 After an exploratory phone call to Silvio, he makes no further contact with anyone and does not return calls from Tony.

 Tony returns to work with a new bodyguard and driver, Perry Annunziata, a muscular, hot-headed young man.
 Tony shows his scar to his crew and begins to bore them describing his medical procedures.
-He tells Dr. Melfi that they are giving him "certain looks" and are beginning to question his judgment.
-She advises him to "act as if you are not feeling vulnerable."
-Tony asserts himself through an act of unpredictable violence: finding a pretext, he starts a one-sided fight with Perry that ends with Perry bleeding on the floor and Tony walking away, seemingly unscathed.
+Silvio interrupts him, sensing Tony is being too vulnerable and weakening his alpha-male persona, changing the topic.
+Tony tells Dr. Melfi that they are giving him "certain looks" and are beginning to question his judgment.
+She advises him to "act as if you are not feeling vulnerable.
+As if you're the same Anthony."
+Tony, scans his crew sizing up every member.
+He asserts himself through an act of unpredictable violence.
+Finding a pretext, he starts a one-sided fight with the younger and significantly more physically fit Perry that ends with Perry bleeding on the floor and Tony walking away, seemingly unscathed.
 However, when he retreats to the bathroom he vomits blood.
 Leaning on the bathroom sink, he looks at himself in the mirror and smiles.
 Then he vomits again.